SouthernMethodistUniversity/dhri/docs/data1.md

 # Data as extraction
 * [“Data is the new oil."](https://towardsdatascience.com/is-data-really-the-new-oil-in-the-21st-century-17d014811b88)
 * "U.S. intellectual-property law, established as an economic incentive for inventors, privileges people who can write.
 In copying down the grammar, the stories, and the vocabulary of the Penobscot, Siebert made them his.
-In dying, he made them the American Philosophical Society’s....Siebert’s approach as archetypal of nineteenth- and early-twentieth-century anthropological research, which tended to cast indigenous people not as participants but as objects of study, and rarely aspired to benefit them." -[How Did a Self-Taught Linguist Come to Own an Indigenous Language?](https://www.newyorker.com/magazine/2021/04/19/how-did-a-self-taught-linguist-come-to-own-an-indigenous-language)
+In dying, he made them the American Philosophical Society’s....Siebert’s approach as archetypal of nineteenth- and early-twentieth-century anthropological research, which tended to cast indigenous people not as participants but as objects of study, and rarely aspired to benefit them." -[How Did a Self-Taught Linguist Come to Own an Indigenous Language?](https://www.newyorker.com/magazine/2021/04/19/how-did-a-self-taught-linguist-come-to-own-an-indigenous-language) & [Wayback link](https://web.archive.org/web/20230205095111/https://www.newyorker.com/magazine/2021/04/19/how-did-a-self-taught-linguist-come-to-own-an-indigenous-language)
 * "The Te Hiku team see data as the final frontier for colonisation.
 “They suppressed our languages and physically beat it out of our grandparents,” Jones says.
-“And now they want to sell our language back to us as a service.”[Māori are trying to save their language from Big Tech](https://www.wired.co.uk/article/maori-language-tech)
+“And now they want to sell our language back to us as a service.”[Māori are trying to save their language from Big Tech](https://www.wired.co.uk/article/maori-language-tech) & [Wayback linkk](https://web.archive.org/web/20210428143748/https://www.wired.co.uk/article/maori-language-tech)

 ## Examples of data resistance
 * Group/participatory analysis of data (Jackson, 2008)